wiktor-obrebski/projectksi/docs/source/progs/programming.rst

         javascript:
             ...
             - new-test-file.js

-In case of less files you need at to list your file name, but with changed extension (to *css*).
+        less:
+            ...
+            - new-less.less
+        coffee:
+            ...
+            - foo-coffee.coffee

+You can use subdirectories too.
 Next restart server to see effects.

 Fetching data from database in your views
 -----------------------------------------